Kampong Jangsak

 Kampong Jangsak is a village in Brunei-Muara District, Brunei, on the outskirts of the capital Bandar Seri Begawan.
 The population was 2,968 in 2016.
 It is one of the villages within Mukim Kilanas.
 The postcode is BF2720.

-Facilities
+Infrastructure

 The village mosque is Sultan Haji Hassanal Bolkiah Silver Jubilee Mosque; it was opened on 29 April 1999 and can accommodate 1,200 worshippers.

+The village is also home to the Embassy of Qatar.